Biographies of lesser people starting with P

 A parliament was held at Bury St. Edmunds where the Duke of Gloucester was accused of treason and arrested.
 It was said that he was planning an uprising against the king.
 The accusations were made falsely by the Duke of Suffolk.
 Gloucester died only days after his arrest.

 Jack Cade was the leader of a rebellion that began in Kent and elsewhere in the south east of England.
-The rebels' grievances were directed at the king's councillors who were using their influence on the king for their own gains.
+The rebels' grievances were directed at King Henry's councillors who were using their influence on the king for their own gains.

 Explore the White Tower